paritytech/ledgeracio/README.md

 #### Displaying the address at an index: `ledgeracio nominator address`

 This command takes an index as a parameter.
-The address corresponding to that index is displayed on stdout.
+The address on the device corresponding to that index is displayed on stdout.

 #### Showing a nominator controller: `ledgeracio nominator show`

 This command takes an index as parameter, and displays information about the corresponding nominator controller account.
+# TODO: do we need both `ledgeracio nominator address` and `ledgeracio nominator show`?

 #### Showing a nominator controller address: `ledgeracio nominator show-address`